broomburgo/Narratore/README.md

 ## Acknowledgments

-`Narratore` was heavily inspired by [Ink](https://www.inklestudios.com/ink/), and its initial purpose was to be a similar story creation engine, but with the possibility of defining stories in Swift, instead of using a markup language.
+`Narratore` is heavily inspired by [Ink](https://www.inklestudios.com/ink/), and its initial purpose was to be a similar story creation engine, but with the possibility of defining stories in Swift, instead of using a markup language.
 Nevertheless, the Ink specification was a strong inspiration for the features of `Narratore`.